microsoft/learning-loop/DOCKER.md

 # Prepare the Binaries

 Prepare the OnlineTrainer binaries for the Docker image.
+**Note:** Currently, the Docker build targets Ubuntu.; before building the docker image, be sure the VM Binary Parser binary is available for Linux.

 ```sh
 dotnet publish --no-build OnlineTrainerExe/OnlineTrainerExe.csproj -o artifacts/OnlineTrainer
 ```